dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 tactics are great counters to economic warfare, because they disrupt belief, prices and expectations.

-  - (need to move the content in this section around. cover basics first, then lead into a new section to distinguish between more specific examples of moving wealth around)

 # Liquidity and Flux of Influence of Society

 - link to the text book on economic physics
-  - economic analogy to turbulence
+  - economic analogy to physical concept of turbulence

 - as currency and wealth are really medium of exchange for what conveys a liquidity of influence,